jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 - echo chambers end when we change tools, so we automatically mix and match them when we change tools.

 When someone is telling you a story on cable news or Twitter, and the hero and villian argue back and forth endlessly about who is "wrong", you're watching public facing philosophies use each other to give a performance.
 These are echo chambers looking for converts.
-Like any good salesman, ideologues only talk about things like justice, history, culture to appeal to their audience's personal tastes.
+Ideologues only talk about things like justice, history, culture to appeal to their audience's personal tastes.
 In reality they only want sell their chosen tools and techniques.

 The giveaway to spot these fake stories is they don't have a conclusion.

 Echo chambers don't like conclusions because they force reflection on whether the hero, his philosophy, and his chosen tools changed the world or not.
-For example, if a boxer gets his arm broken by a submission artist in a fight, he must reflect on his tactics failing him horribly.
+For example, if a boxer gets his arm broken by a submission artist in a fight, he must reflect on his tactics.
 However, today's ideologues are not Cinderella, mixed-martial artists, or doctors searching for the best possible tools and techniques needed to win your fight.
-Rather, ideologues are old martial arts teachers saying they are impartial and fair, while in reality selling their limited tools and techniques.
+Rather, ideologues are old martial arts teachers saying they are impartial and fair, while in reality selling their limited tools and techniques before knowing what fight your in.

 Ideologues have reason to fight for your loyalty.
 Without mixed-ideological politics, the battle to control our body politic is winner-take-all.
-Thus, whichever ideology sells itself as the single source of truth makes their tools the levers of power in society.
+Thus, whichever ideology sells itself as the single source of truth makes their policies and tools the levers of power in society.

-That's the true battle you're watching on infotainment, Twitter, and society at large.

 That's why one ideologies can't agree.
 One says green technology is a must to secure a properous future, while another says it's the enemy going to drive your family into debt.
 One ideology says gun ownership is killing innocent lives, another says guns are saving you from tyranical government.
 One side says government run healthcare is the only option for a healthy society, while another says corporate health-care is your only hope to stay alive.